ihmeuw/easylink/docs/source/user_guide/tutorials/getting_started.rst

 Configuring an improved pipeline
 ================================
 Next, lets modify our naive pipeline configuration YAML to try to improve those results.
-Primarily, we will change the ``COMPARISONS`` we pass to ``splink_evaluating_pairs`` to use more flexible comparison methods than exact matches, allowing us to link records which have typos or other noise in them.
-We'll use a new pipeline configuration YAML, :download:`pipeline_demo_improved.yaml` with these changes.
+Primarily, we will change the ``COMPARISONS`` we pass to ``splink_evaluating_pairs`` to use flexible comparison methods rather than exact matches, allowing us to link records which have typos or other noise in them.
+We'll use a new pipeline configuration YAML, :download:`pipeline_demo_improved.yaml`, with these changes.

 In ``splink_evaluating_pairs``, our implementation configuration will now look like this::